mgoldcoin/mgold/technical-details/waves-contracts-language-description/script-performance-tests.md

 # Script Performance Tests
 We conducted performance tests for all aspects of our scripts.
+For this purpose, we developed an estimator class, that computing cost of scripts in nanoseconds after compilation phase by AST (Abstract Syntax Tree) traversal.
 In every test, we conducted 10 tests and calculated the average cost.
 The performance tests' results are the following:
 ## Environment Functions Benchmark
 Functions used in the script that do not refer to the state: